 Update: Eileen is learning about parrots and ABA, along with foraging and diet.

-Ginger - Citron Cockatoo
+Daiquiri - Citron Cockatoo

 Corkabell - Little Corella or Bare Eyed Cockatoo

 Parrot Resource Centre provided support to an individual experiencing challenges with Corkabell (January 2013).

 A gently used/donated cage, pellets, toys and educational printed material and one-on-one communication have helped the family and Corkabell.
 Corkabell had been living, for over 20 years, in a small cockatiel cage on a seed based diet.
 She is much loved in her present home, PRC will continue to stay in contact with the family and Corkabell.

 In the photo (left to right) is Gloria Fantin, Corkabell and Judy Foster.